nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 If a socket or handle is closed abruptly (e.g. `socket.destroy()`), the `'close'` event will be emitted in this phase.
 Otherwise it will be emitted via `process.nextTick()`.

-### `timers` again

-Timers are checked twice to reduce the drift between the expected time and the actual execution time, as more code is executed between two loop runs.

 ## `setImmediate()` vs `setTimeout()`